 These costs and willingness to cooperate were taken into account when calculating the penalty — hence why it was reasonably low.
 Usually, GDPR fines for data breaches would be much higher.

 If you ever do find yourself on the wrong side of the GDPR, take swift and effective action.
 Oversights and resulting violations can happen — but don’t lose hope before doing everything in your power to amend the issue and hopefully you’ll enjoy some GDPR leniency.

 The GDPR is just the first domino to fall.
-Incoming US data privacy laws are already following the EU’s lead in terms of strict regulation.
+New internet laws are already following the EU’s lead in terms of strict regulation.

 3. Taxa 4×35 — 1.2 million krone (~$180,000, Denmark, March 2019)

 When the Danish Data Protection Agency conducted random privacy checks, it found that taxi firm Taxa 4×35 had violated Article 5 of the GDPR by neglecting to delete customers’ phone numbers.

 Taxa 4×35 has claimed that all customer information it collects is anonymized two years after each transaction.
 However, although they deleted the names of customers, they failed to delete the phone numbers for five years.

 Therefore, the company still possessed the personal information of riders relating to almost 9 million taxi journeys.